 Homecoming by Kanye West and Chris Martin

 There was a time when Kanye was not yet crazy and Chris Martin did not get flack for being mainstream.
 During that time, the two geniuses collaborated on “Homecoming”.
 The contrast in their musical styles works perfectly to amplify the bittersweet nature of leaving everything and everyone behind in the pursuit of your dreams.
 The intensity in Kanye’s delivery and warmth in Chris’s voice is the combination that brings you closer to home.

 Up Out My Face by Mariah Carey and Nicki Minaj

 While you’ve probably never heard of it, Mariah and Nicki collaborated back in 2010.
 It’s funny to think they joined forces before to take a jab at men who were not worth their times.
 Flash forward a few years later, they would feud in every single episode of American Idol.

 Control Myself by LL Cool J and Jennifer Lopez

-After the success of “All I Have”, I’m not surprised the LL Cool J and J Lo decided to re-unite for another track.
-Of course, I imagined it would be for another ballad but they decided to rock the boat and make a club jam instead.
-While the change in trajectory was admirable, the sound came out too alienating for its time.
+After the success of “All I Have”, I’m not surprised that LL Cool J and J Lo decided to re-unite for another track.
+Of course, I imagined it would be for another ballad.
+Instead, they decided to rock the boat and make a club jam instead.
+The change in trajectory was admirable.
+The sound that came out became alienating for its time.

 My Life by 50 Cent, Adam Levine and Eminem

 50 Cent wanted to top “In da Club” before retiring from the music scene.
-And what better way to secure his ambition than to team up with Eminem and Adam Levine?
+What better way to secure his ambition than to team up with Eminem and Adam Levine?
 Even today, the clubs have not forgotten about his debut single and plays it when the atmosphere calls for a throwback.
-Most, however, would not remember this, or are even aware of its existence for that matter.
+Most, however, would not remember this.
+Are you even aware it existed?